...for Digital Product Design

 Often, the design elements generated during this phase can be using in other applications, like for print materials or t-shirts.

 Color palettes, fonts, and graphical assets are all defined as part of the outcome of the wireframing phase.
-Collecting these resources all us to create a digital library of design elements for use in the project.
+Collecting these resources allows us to create a digital library of design elements for use in the project.
+This library can quickly be repurposed for social media.

 Next up, is build-out planning.